-(ii) assistance in completing the QCP Neighborhood Information Packet, providing boundary maps and assisting in the Administrative Deficiency process; and
+(ii) assistance in completing the QCP Neighborhood Information Packet, providing boundary maps and assisting in the Administrative Deficiency process;

-(iii) presentation of information and response to questions at duly held meetings where such matter is considered.
+(iii) presentation of information and response to questions at duly held meetings where such matter is considered.; and

+(iv) notification regarding deadlines for submission of responses to Administrative Deficiencies.

 (C) Point Values for Quantifiable Community Participation.
 An Application may receive points based on the values in clauses (i) - (vi) of this subparagraph.
 Points will not be cumulative.
 Where more than one written statement is received for an Application, the average of all statements received in accordance with this subparagraph will be assessed and awarded.